Lymah123/100-days-of-code/daily-journal.md

 - I setup password reset section for the app
 - I implemented email notification for document upload and deletion
 - I integrated forgot password section on frontend to the backend

+Day 30: 24/12/24

+- I was able to complete the frontend part of the app.
+- I did all the frontend and Backend integrations.
+Everything is working perfectly fine
+- I only need to carryout couple of testing before deployment.